Jackie Ray Broyles (Died: Dec. 25, 2019)

 He was preceded in death by his parents, Elmer “Ted” and Ama Nell Broyles.

-The family received friends from 4-7 p.m.
+The family will receive friends from 4-7 p.m.
 Friday at Jeffers Funeral & Cremation Service, Afton Chapel.

 The funeral service will be Saturday at 1 p.m. at Jeffers Funeral & Cremation Service, Afton Chapel, with the Rev. Ronnie Duncan officiating.